 Matte Finish: Matte finish paper packaging has a non-glossy and soft appearance, providing a sophisticated and premium look.
 It is often used in luxury packaging, including cosmetics, perfumes, and high-end food products.

 Gloss Finish: Gloss finish paper packaging has a shiny and reflective surface, providing a sleek and modern appearance.
 It is commonly used in advertising, magazine covers, and retail packaging.

 Embossed Finish: Embossed finish paper packaging features a raised or recessed texture, creating a three-dimensional effect.
 It adds depth and texture to packaging, making it more eye-catching and memorable.

 Foil Stamping: Foil stamping involves applying metallic or colored foil to paper packaging, creating a luxurious and elegant look.
 It is often used in premium packaging for chocolates, wines, and other high-end products.

 Spot UV Coating: Spot UV coating involves applying a high-gloss finish to specific areas of the paper packaging, creating a contrast between the glossy and matte finish.
 It highlights particular packaging areas, such as logos, text, or images.

 It Doesn’t End There…

-To further understand the grade of the material for your packaging, it is important to understand the different thicknesses.
-This will help create a suitable box based on the product’s weight and the structure of the packaging.
+To further understand the ideal paper grade for your packaging, it is crucial to understand the material’s durability, strength, and thickness.
+Understanding these specs will help create a suitable box based on the product’s weight and the structural design of the packaging.